Dyson's eternal intelligence

-In his 1979 paper "Time without end: Physics and biology in an open universe," Freeman Dyson proposed a theoretical framework through which an intelligent form of life could perform an infinite number of computations, and thus experience an infinite subjective time, using only a finite amount of energy.
-This concept, known as Dyson's eternal intelligence, relies on the life form adapting its metabolism and speed of thought to the decreasing temperature of an open, ever-expanding universe.
+Dyson's eternal intelligence is a theoretical framework, proposed by Freeman Dyson in his 1979 paper "Time without end: Physics and biology in an open universe," through which an intelligent form of life could perform an infinite number of computations, and thus experience an infinite subjective time using only a finite amount of energy.
+This concept relies on the life form adapting its metabolism and speed of thought to the decreasing temperature of an open, ever-expanding universe.
 The mathematical precision of the theory is rooted in the principles of thermodynamics, information theory, and the ultimate physical limits of computation.

 Energy expenditure and hibernation

 The core of Dyson's idea is a strategy of energy conservation.
 An intelligent civilization would begin by storing a finite amount of energy, $E_{total}$.
 They would then live their lives in cycles of activity and hibernation.
 In each cycle, they expend a fixed fraction, $f$, of their remaining energy.

 For example, if $f = 1/2$: